vincentpalomo/rpg-oop-python/README.md

 # Mystical Realms ⚔

 Welcome to Mystical Realms, an exciting text-based RPG game written in Python using Object-Oriented Programming (OOP) principles.
+The game is now a full-stack Python Flask app, providing a more dynamic and interactive experience.

 ## Getting Started